 While there was little evidence to support the idea that Hitler had escaped, many alleged sightings of him were reported all around the world in the years following the war.
 In addition to these reports, the FBI kept detailed records on Hitler for 30 years after the war, and is rumoured to have fully investigated any report that alleged he was still alive.

-For more information on the key concept of contestability, refer to section HT.1 in 'The historian's toolkit'.
+For more information on the key concept of contestability, refer to page XX in 'The history toolkit'.